keirstaple/Ember-google-authentication/README.md

 This README outlines the details of collaborating on this Ember application.
-This application was created using the tutorial from http://www.programwitherik.com/emberjs_2-0_example_app_with_firebase/ It allows users to sign into the blog site using Twitter authentication and to make blog posts or comments under their Twitter handle.
+This application was created using the tutorial from http://www.programwitherik.com/emberjs_2-0_example_app_with_firebase/ It allows users to sign into the blog site using Google authentication and to make blog posts or comments under their Google handle.

 ## Prerequisites